Autism Friendly Museums on the East Coast

 1. Smithsonian National Museum of Natural History (Washington, D.C.)

-– Programs: “Morning at the Museum” events designed for children with autism to experience the museum in a less crowded and quieter setting.
+Programs: “Morning at the Museum” events designed for autistic children to experience the museum in a less crowded and quieter setting.

 1. The Franklin Institute (Philadelphia, PA)